erbenpeter/sdf/README.md

 # sdf
-Signed distance fields and ray marching
+Signed distance fields and ray marching.

+More info about the BDG Math Camp workshop can be seen here: https://home.erbenpeter.hu/eloadasok-es-publikaciok/sdf

 # TOC
 - Introduction to shaders